 Sadly, many people are struggling with co-occurring disorders of depression and addiction.
 This dual diagnosis can certainly cause many negative effects on the lives of those who suffer from these disorders.
 Numerous individuals are in need of addiction and depression treatment here in Orange County.

-At Northbound Treatment Services, we help determine the causes of addiction and depression then help our clients reenter school or the workplace and cope with their depression disorders.
+At Northbound Treatment Services, we help determine the causes of addiction and depression and then help our clients reenter school or the workplace and cope with their depression disorders.

 What is Depression and How Do I Know if I Have It?